K-Dharshini/Transfer-Learning/README.md

 ## RESULT

-The result of the transfer learning implementation using VGG-19 architecture is the successful classification of images from the given dataset.
-The model achieved reliable performance metrics, including accuracy, precision, recall, and F1-score.
-Additionally, training and validation loss plots, confusion matrices, and sample predictions visually demonstrate the model’s effectiveness.
+The VGG-19 transfer learning model was successfully implemented and trained.
+It achieved good classification performance with minimized training and validation losses, accurate predictions, and satisfactory evaluation metrics